-The first Review is from James Kack, the President/Owner of Holubar during its boom years of the early 1970s.
+The first Review is from James Kack, the President/Owner of Holubar during its boom years of the 1970s.
 He lived and worked in Boulder, Colorado and had many dealings with three of the other major outdoor companies in town: Frostline, Camp 7/Alpine Designs, and GERRY.

 The third review is about my "Frostline Kits of Colorado" book.
 It's by one of Frostline's competitors in the kit business (Mr. Kack was owner of Holubar Kits (aka Carikits).
 Holubar and Frostline both originated in Boulder, Colorado.

 The fourth and fifth reviews are about "MSR: Defying Tradition."
 They are written by one of the two daughters of the founder of MSR, Laura, who was often one of her father's gear testers.
 Laura and her sister Louise gave me much help in writing the book, and once met with me at the headquarters of Cascade Designs (CDI).
 Here is where a MSR museum is housed.
 I presented the book and an MSR bike helmet to Joe McSwinney, the President of CDI.

 The sixth review is of my book about Stephenson's Warmlite Equipment Co.
 It's done by a journalist friend of mine who has very little background in outdoor gear and had never even heard of Warmlite before reading my book.